92green/react-floatybox/packages/react-floatybox/README.md

 - Support for animations by adding an option to always render bubble
 - Option to auto close bubble when anchor moves off screen
+- Ease into new positions, rather than snapping directly
+- Add option to continually update, for when a FloatyBox is inside something that constantly moves
 - Allow `closeOnOutsideClick` and `closeOnEsc` to work when controlling state externally